-- Is it legal? - Is it consistent with Our Values, this Code and policies? - Is it based on a thorough understanding of the risks involved? - Will I be able to look myself in the mirror and be proud of the decision? - Would I still be comfortable with the decision if it appeared in the newspaper?
+- Is it legal? - Is it consistent with Our Mission, Vision and Values, this Code and policies? - Is it based on a thorough understanding of the risks involved? - Will I be able to look myself in the mirror and be proud of the decision? - Would I still be comfortable with the decision if it appeared in the newspaper or on the internet?